rusvaplauke/ItemStore.WebApi/README.md

 2. IN PROGRESS / IMPROVE **Add Mock Verify to your tests.**
 3. DONE Use Autofixture for data generation.
 Autofixture.xunit2 has AutoData attribute.
 4. DONE Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
-5. TO DO Cover GetById with a unit tests.
+5. IN PROGRESS / IMPROVE **Cover GetById with a unit tests**.

 Optional, advanced: Have basic data caching for the system (Fetch data and save into database)

 **2023.12.27**

-0. Finish previous tasks (tests, external api)
+0. DONE Finish previous tasks (tests, external api)

 1. Apply Adapter pattern on JsonPlaceholder (error handling, etc)